Ziflame/Robot_LIDAR_Simulation/README.md

 - We also used AI to help us debugging, write comments or if we got stuck o na problem.

 ## Key Features
-- **Randomly generated environments** with obstacles of varying sizes.
 - **Random robot initialization** with no prior knowledge of its position.
 - **LiDAR simulation** using a raycasting algorithm
 - **Autonomous exploration** Using right-handed wall-following algorithm